John Wayne in Lone Pine

 ...the tunnel itself, that seems to be John Wayne's main antagonist: it was realistically built with plaster, and the full front was hanged between the two outcroppings in the Alabama Hills.
 To this day - 75+ years after the filming of Tycoon - you'll still find the iron girders to both sides of the tunnel entrance that held the construction up.

-The tunnel entrance actually had a certain length, to combine studio sets of the tunnel with shots filmed towards the real background of the Alabama Hills.
+The Tycoon tunnel entrance actually had a certain length, to combine studio sets of the tunnel with shots filmed towards the real background of the Alabama Hills.
+Seen in this screenshot is John Wayne following the tracks into the fake tunnel.

 The exact same angle today, from which the above shot was taken, filming from the "inside" of the tunnel.
 The road we are standing on is actually a dead end, bulldozed by the Tycoon production crew, to give the impression that John Wayne can drive a railroad car in- and out of the fake tunnel.